Sita Soren v. Union of India: Background

 Sita Soren, a member of the Jharkhand Legislative Assembly from the Jharkhand Mukti Morcha (JMM), was accused of accepting a bribe to cast her vote for an independent candidate in the Rajya Sabha elections of 2012.
 In the open-ballot system, however, she cast her final vote for a different candidate.
 Upon complaint by the Election Commission of India, the Central Bureau of Investigation (CBI) opened an investigation and filed charges of criminal conspiracy and criminal misconduct under Sections 120B, 171E of the Indian Penal Code, 1860; and Section 13(1)(d) of The Prevention of Corruption Act, 1988.

-Sita Soren sought to quash the proceedings and challenged the criminal charges in Jharkand High Court claiming legal immunity under the Article 194(2) of the Indian Constitution.
+Sita Soren sought to quash the proceedings and challenged the criminal charges in Jharkhand High Court claiming legal immunity under the Article 194(2) of the Indian Constitution.
 Articles 105(2) and 194(2) of the Constitution of India describe the powers and privileges of the members of parliament and state legislatures, stipulating that no member "shall be liable to any proceedings in any court in respect of anything said or any vote given by him in the Legislature or any committee thereof."
 The petition specifically relied on State v.
 Rao, a ruling by the Supreme Court of India, that upheld a lawmaker's immunity for their speech and votes as part of the parliamentary privileges.

-Judgment by Jharkand High Court
+Judgment by Jharkhand High Court

-Jharkand High Court, however, interpreted the Rao v.
+Jharkhand High Court, however, interpreted the Rao v.
 State ruling to mean that "not voting at all, and not voting per the condition of the bribe," were both instances that would not qualify for the privilege.
 So the fact that Soren cast her final vote for a different candidate, contrary to the terms of the bribe, led the court to conclude that she would not be protected under Article 194(2).

 On 26 March 2014, Soren appealed the judgement to the Supreme Court of India through a Special Leave petition.
 While the case was pending before Supreme Court, Soren had surrendered to the lower court and was in jail for seven months before being granted bail in September 2014.